 If your vehicle has captain seats, therefore, no available center, then any seat in the rear will do.
 There’s no better seat when comparing the right or left side, so then it’s just a matter of preference (and a few other factors we list later).
 For instance, if you often street park, putting the seat on the passenger side of the vehicle is probably best.

 Additionally, when you have multiple kids, they can’t all be in the center seat.
-Putting the seats next to each other is fine, but they can’t affect each other’s install at all and they can’t share a LATCH anchor.
+Putting the seats next to each other is fine, but they can’t affect each other’s install at all and they can’t share lower anchors.

 The bottom line.